iamvery/iamvery.github.com/_drafts/json-api.markdown

 ---

 [JSON API][json-api] is a specification for building APIs on the web.
-When designing an API that communicates via JSON, developers often get tangled in the minutia of how responses with be formed.
+When designing an API that communicates via JSON, developers often get tangled in the minutia of how requests and responses with be formed.
 Significant time and resources may be spend belaboring precisely how the JSON will be formed and even then minor discrepancies may crop up between contributions from different people.
 JSON API addresses these issues by establishing a specification that everyone can agree on.
 The JSON API team likes to call it an "anti-bikeshedding weapon".